-So how to soften Polymer Clay?
-In short, there are several ways to Soften Polymer Clay.
-It can be softened by running it through a pasta machine, by beating it with a mallet, by kneading it with your hands, by adding softer clay, or by using Sculpey clay softener.
+As a whole, there are several ways to Soften Polymer Clay.
+It can be softened by running it through a pasta machine, beating it with a mallet, kneading it with your hands, adding softer clay, or by using Sculpey clay softener.

 There are a lot of different ways to Soften Polymer Clay.

 The most widely known way is probably by using a pasta machine.
 A pasta machine is a machine that manually forces clay through a roller to flatten it.
-By running the stiff clay through a roller for a couple of times it will soften the clay up.
+Running the stiff clay through a roller a couple of times will soften the clay up.

 Good Pasta machines are quite expensive though, so I would not recommend getting one unless you plan to work a lot with polymer clay.

 The next method may sound a little crude but it works surprisingly well and it is a lot of fun too.
 We can soften Polymer clay by hitting it with a mallet.

 As I said, it may sound a little brutal to do this but this method is surprisingly effective.
 Simply put your polymer clay in a protective zip bag or wrap it up in some plastic foil.
 Then take a rubber mallet and hit the clay repeatedly until it gets soft enough to work with.

 It is usually soft enough after about 1 to 2 minutes of hitting it.

 The next method of getting Polymer clay soft may sound a little obvious but you have to use the right method of kneading the clay with your hand so that you don´t hurt yourself.

 Don’t use your fingers to knead hard clay, this will only put a strain on your hand and muscles which will hurt eventually.
 Instead, lay the clay on a surface and use your hand palm to knead the clay.
 If you use your own weight to knead the clay then you will need a lot less strength to soften the clay.